 About Wheaton Spaces

-At Wheaton College, we believe that each space on tells a story—and that our students give those stories meaning.
+At Wheaton College, we believe that each space tells a story—and that our students give those stories meaning.
 That’s why we’re running a series called Wheaton Spaces, where we spotlight the spaces significant to our students, staff, faculty, and alumni.

 Just off Northern Wisconsin’s Highway X, a winding two-way road canopied by a forest of birch and pine trees, is the unassuming entrance to HoneyRock Outdoor Center for Leadership Development.
 A wooden sign arches across the road marking the eastern boundary of “A Place Apart”— HoneyRock’s tagline since its founding in 1951.